V. Ramgopal Rao

 He is the recipient of over 40 honors and awards in the country and abroad including the prestigious Shanti Swarup Bhatnagar Prize, Infosys Prize, Swarnajayanti Fellowship among others.

 Rao is a Fellow of IEEE, a Fellow of The World Academy of Sciences (TWAS), a Fellow of the Indian National Academy of Engineering (INAE), Indian Academy of Sciences (IASc), National Academy of Sciences (NASI) and the Indian National Science Academy (INSA).

 Early life and education

 Rao was born in the village of Kollapur in Telangana.
 He completed his school and intermediate education in Kollapur, studying entirely in the Telugu medium.
 He obtained his B.Tech degree in Electronics and Instrumentation from Kakatiya University in 1986 with distinction, followed by an M.Tech from IIT Bombay in 1991.
-He earned a doctorate in Nanoelectronics from Bundeswehr University Munich, Germany, in 1997, completing the program in just two years.
+He earned a doctorate in Nanoelectronics from the University of the Bundeswehr Munich, Germany, in 1997, completing the program in just two years.
 He then worked as a Post-doctoral Fellow at the University of California, Los Angeles from 1997 to 1998.